autostep/AutoStep/README.md

 **Status**

 AutoStep is currently under development (in alpha).
 You can grab the CI package from our feedz.io package feed: https://f.feedz.io/autostep/ci/nuget/index.json.
+Get the 'develop' tagged pre-release package for latest develop.

-At the moment the compiler and linker is relatively stable, with work starting on test execution.
+At the moment the compiler and linker is mostly stable (but need a couple of extra features), and tests can be executed.

-Get the 'alpha' pre-release for latest develop.
+We're about to add our own results collector, at the moment you would have to add an event handler to do that.
+Shouldn't be too long though.

 This library will soon be wrapped by both command-line and visual tooling to make writing and running tests a breeze!